PanIGGCAS/SeisElastic2D_1.1/README.md

 (4) New parameters are added for forward modelling and FWI with complex topographic variations;

-(5) Scripts for 3D forward modelling and FWI experiments with GPU are added (the 3D modeling and FWI codes are not provided!)
+(5) Scripts for 3D forward modelling and FWI experiments with GPU are added (the 3D modeling and FWI examples will be provided in SeisElastic3D.)

 ##################################################################
 ##################################################################